 - Slice them how you like them.
 You can either slice your tortillas into wedges, or cook them whole for different applications.
 I cook mine whole for recipes like tortilla stacks, and slice them for recipes like chilaquiles.
 The choice is yours and does not affect the end result.

 - Stay away from olive oil.
-It is best to use a neutral oil with a higher smoking point.
+It's best to use a neutral oil with a higher smoking point.
 Canola oil is great, though you can use any neutral oil, like grapeseed oil, avocado oil or vegetable oil.
 If your oil starts to smoke, remove it from the heat and let it cool a bit.

 I personally prefer fried tortillas, as they are much crispier, though you can bake them for a healthier version that does not include the oil.
 You will still achieve crispiness, though they will be drier.